input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 ## Educational initiatives

 Education is central to the Cardano mission.
-That’s why IOG, the Cardano Foundation, Emurgo and other Cadano participants are all committed to upskilling developers to build on Cardano blockchain.
+That’s why IOG, the Cardano Foundation, Emurgo and other Cadano participants are all committed to upskilling developers to build on the Cardano blockchain.

-Through this education outreach, the Cardano community is being equipped with the essential skills they need to build on Cardano.
+Through this education outreach, members of the Cardano community gain the essential skills they need to build on Cardano.
 An empowered community means a stronger ecosystem.

-During 2021, IOG launched the [Plutus Pioneer](https://testnets.cardano.org/en/plutus-pioneer-program/) and [Atala Pioneer](https://atalaprism.io/pioneers/) programs.
-Together, these programs saw over 3,500 participants trained on Plutus and Atala and were very well received amongst the community.
-A Marlowe Pioneer Program will launch mid 2022.
+In 2021, IOG launched the [Plutus Pioneer](https://testnets.cardano.org/en/plutus-pioneer-program/) and [Atala Pioneer](https://atalaprism.io/pioneers/) programs.
+Together, these programs saw over 3,500 participants trained on Plutus and Atala and were very well received by the community.
+A Marlowe Pioneer Program will launch in mid-2022.

 Earlier in 2022, IOG launched the [IOG Academy](https://www.youtube.com/channel/UCX9j__vYOJu00iqBrCzecVw), a library of educational videos and materials covering Haskell, Plutus, and Marlowe.